nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 5.9.3 Major Tags: `major/`
 >Major tags refer to Majors that you can assign to a contact to keep track of the majors that the contact is taking.

-* Major is an *optional* field, i.e. a contact can exist even if it does not have a CCA position.
+* Major is an *optional* field, i.e. a contact can exist even if it does not have a Major.
-* The prefix for a major is `major/`.
 * Major names should be <u>alphanumeric</u>, and can contain spaces.
 * A contact can have a maximum of 2 majors assigned to it.

 [↑ Back to prefix list](#5-information-fields--prefixes)